thequietlife/CTI-101/assets/security architecture.md

 This other person does not have the cryptographic key and can not decrypt the message.

 Integrity: Only authorised users can make changes to data.
+If data gets modified then it can be detected.
+And if it is detected we know not to trust it and we can take necessary steps.

 Availability: Sensitive data should be visible and accessible whenever needed.